eat-sleep-fortnite-repeat/eat-sleep-foo-repeat.github.io/index.md

 $ meteor npm run start
 ```
 * This segment might take a while to finish but you will know its done when this pops up: <img src="doc/meteorInstallM2.jpeg">
-* This created the users that you can log into to access certain pages along with the default contacts built into the website
+* This created the users that you can log into to access certain pages along with the default recipes built into the website
 * It also contains the link you can click on to open the website

 Fifth, as a precautionary check you can run: